 Duty to Report

-Under the PGA and in accordance with the Code of Ethics, registrants, including registrant firms, have a duty to report situations where the regulated practice of another registrant or other person, including a firm, may pose a risk of significant harm to the environment or to the health or safety of the public or a group of people, or where another person, including a firm, is engaged in regulated practice that is, or has made decisions that are, illegal or unethical.
+Registrants, including registrant firms, have a duty to report situations where the regulated practice by another registrant or other person, including a firm, may pose a risk of significant harm to the environment or to the health or safety of the public, or where another person, including a firm, is engaged in practices or has made decisions that are illegal or unethical.

 The most appropriate way for registrants to discharge their duty to report will vary according to the specifics of the situation.
-We recommend reviewing section 4.9.6 of the Guide to the Code of Ethics.
+For guidance on reporting considerations, see section 4.9.6 of the Guide to the Code of Ethics.

 Have a question about considering when to report?
 Contact [email protected].